ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 As you can see, enabling and managing the rules is quite simple.

-Out of the box, this project type includes the Microsoft rules listed above only.
+Out of the box, only the Microsoft rules listed above are available.

 ## Run analysis